 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving Chicken and Rice Casserole is rich, creamy, and full of flavor.
-Tender chicken, mushrooms, and a velvety homemade sauce come together in one dish for a satisfying and comforting meal you’ll want to make again and again.
+This single serving chicken and rice casserole is rich, creamy, and made from scratch.
+With tender chicken, mushrooms, and a homemade sauce, it’s a comforting one-dish meal you’ll want to make often.

 Why You’ll Love This Recipe